PaystackHQ/plugin-prestashop-1.6/README.md

 ## **Deprecation Notice**

-We regret to inform you that the Paystack Gateway for Enginethemes.com DirectoryEngine, FreelanceEngine site is now deprecated and will no longer be actively maintained or supported.
+We regret to inform you that the Paystack Prestashop 1.6 Plugin is now deprecated and will no longer be actively maintained or supported.

 **Reasons for deprecation**:
 - Compatibility issues with the latest software versions